-My name is Lukasz Godlewski, and I am a licensed guide in Warsaw.
+My name is Łukasz Godlewski, and I am a licensed guide in Warsaw.
 I’m a Varsovian of several generations.
-My great-grandparents were married on Grzybowski Square in the All Saints Church, my great grandfather was a photographer on Chmielna Street, and after the war his studio was in a converted tramcar which is now Dmowskiego Roundabout and the center of Warsaw.
+My great-grandparents were married on Grzybowski Square in the All Saints Church, my great grandfather was a photographer on Mazowiecka Street in Kodak, and after the war his studio was in a converted tramcar which is now Dmowskiego Roundabout and the center of Warsaw.

-I studied Psychology of Intercultural Relations at the SWPS/University of Social Sciences and Humanities.
+I graduated from Psychology of Intercultural Relations at the SWPS University of Social Sciences and Humanities.
 I am the author and curator of the website Klimatwarszawy.pl.
 My passion is photographing Warsaw.
 The future of Warsaw’s monuments and architectural treasures is very important to me, as I try to catalog and share on my website, as I anxiously watch other pre-war buildings slowly disappear, from a city crippled by war and oppression.

 - Email: email@example.com